Baton Rouge man on hike now missing for 5 days, search continues in Ozarks

 "About 20, 30 minutes from the time I called them they were able to use my phone's GPS coordinates to backtrack, and then they were able to go backwards on the trail and find me."

-That obviously not the case for Smith, as multiple law enforcement agencies, volunteers (on horseback and foot), as well as dogs have failed to find him so far.
+That obviously was not the case for Smith, as several groups — on horseback and foot — made up of law enforcement, volunteers and search dogs took days to find him.

-"Currently, there are six ground teams that are canvassing the area.
-They are on a variety of trails and off trail as well and air searches have also been picking up as conditions are favorable," Johannsen said.

 "The hard part is there's a lot of ground to cover and there are a lot of places to make a wrong step, or something gives out, you fall, whatever the case may be," he said.